stripe/stripe-ios/README.md

 ## Releases

 We support Cocoapods, Carthage, and Swift Package Manager.
-If you link the library manually, use a version from our [releases](https://github.com/stripe/stripe-ios/releases) page.
-Make sure to embed both `Stripe.xcframework` and `Stripe3DS2.xcframework`.
+If you link the library manually, use a version from our [releases](https://github.com/stripe/stripe-ios/releases) page and make sure to embed <ins>all</ins> of the following frameworks:
+- `Stripe.xcframework`
+- `Stripe3DS2.xcframework`
+- `StripeCore.xcframework`

+To manually link the **Stripe Identity iOS SDK**, follow [these instructions](StripeIdentity/README.md#manual-linking).

 If you're reading this on GitHub.com, please make sure you are looking at the [tagged version](https://github.com/stripe/stripe-ios/tags) that corresponds to the release you have installed.
 Otherwise, the instructions and example code may be mismatched with your copy.
 You can read the latest tagged version of this README and browse the associated code on GitHub using
 [this link](https://github.com/stripe/stripe-ios/tree/21.7.0).

 ## Requirements

-The Stripe iOS SDK requires Xcode 11 or later and is compatible with apps targeting iOS 11 or above.
+The Stripe iOS SDK requires Xcode 12.2 or later and is compatible with apps targeting iOS 11 or above.
 We support Catalyst on macOS 10.15 or later.

 For iOS 10 support, please use [v19.4.0](https://github.com/stripe/stripe-ios/tree/v19.4.0).
 If you need to support iOS 9, use [v17.0.2](https://github.com/stripe/stripe-ios/tree/v17.0.2).

+Requirements for the **Stripe Identity iOS SDK** can be found [here](StripeIdentity/README.md#requirements).

-## Getting Started
+## Getting started

 ### Integration